xap-code/hubitat/miele/README.md

 - **`remainingTimeDescription`**  A string describing the remaining time
   - e.g. `"3 hours 0 minutes remaining"`, `"26 minutes remaining"`
   - (set to a blank string " " if no program is selected)
+#### Generic Device Preferences:
+- Enable debug logging
+   - Output debug logs for the device (defaults to _false_)
+- Enable text events
+   - Raise events for attributes that present values as simple text (attributes ending `...Text`) (defaults to _true_)
+- Enable description events
+   - Raise events for attributes that present values as descriptive text (attributes ending `...Description`) (defaults to _true_)

 ## Future Releases
 Further releases are planned (no dates specified as this is implemented in my spare time).
 Functionality to be added: